billbuchanan/csn09112/week12_tunnelling/labs/README.md

 Now, try this approach on the pcap file that you have captured for the coursework, and try to detect the commands that the bot sends to the controller.

+Now, try this approach on the pcap file that you have captured for the coursework, and try to detect the commands that the controller sends to the bot.

 ## 1	Web cryptography assessment
 In this lab, we will investigate the usage of SSL/TLS and VPN tunnels.